levin-vladislav/PhysicsSimulator/docs/architecture.md

 - error
 - raw

-After calling this function, the text will get to the queue.
-After the queue it will be printed to console ad saved to the `"latest_log.txt"` file and to the file with current date and number of log.
+After calling one of these functions, the message is added to the logging queue.
+Messages are printed to the console and written both to `latest_log.txt` and to a dated log file.
 More about logger you can read [here](logger.md).
 ## 5. Data flow
 After getting input from user by `Dispatcher`, it is sent to `Interpreter`, than `Interpreter` executes the command and sends a request to `Engine` if necessearly.